9001/copyparty/README.md

 | play mp3/m4a    |  -  | yep | yep  | yep  | yep   | yep  | yep | yep  |
 | play ogg/opus   |  -  |  -  |  -   |  -   | yep   | yep  | `*2` | yep |

-* internet explorer 6 to 8 (and netscape 4.0) behave the same
+* internet explorer 6 to 8 behave the same
 * firefox 52 and chrome 49 are the last winxp versions
 * `*1` only public folders (login session is dropped) and no history / back-button
 * `*2` using a wasm decoder which can sometimes get stuck and consumes a bit more power